US Congress Handbook, Congressional Directory, Congress Directory, Congress Guide

 An independent office tasked with overseeing ethical behavior in the Congress.
 Does not have enforcement power, may only refer situations and information to the official Committee on Standards of Official Conduct.
 The OCE’s website is http://oce.house.gov/.

 The Office of Management and Budget, an executive branch agency given its authority by the President, is in charge of producing and maintaining the president’s annual budget.
-The current OMB director is economist Peter R. Orszag.
 The OMB’s website is www.whitehouse.gov/OMB.

 Officer of the House or Senate tasked with ensuring compliance with the rules of the chamber.